Vidhyarth05/EV-Crash-Safety-Check-Recovery-System-Using-Pic16f877a/README.md

-# Embedded EV Crash Detection & Safety System
+# EV Crash Detection and safety system using PIC16F877A

 This project is a hardware-based embedded system designed to detect potential electric vehicle (EV) crashes and ensure battery and motor health using various sensors.
 Built using the PIC16F877A microcontroller, this safety system performs voltage, temperature, and motor health checks to enhance EV safety.

-## 🚗 Project Overview
+## Project Overview

 The system monitors: